WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 # RC-1

 We're so excited to present to you the first Meadow v1.0 Release-Candidate!!!
-This is a MASSIVE release with way more features and fixes in it than we expected.
+This is a MASSIVE release with a pile of fixes and way more features than we expected.

 * **OtA Updates** - Meadow.OS and Meadow applications can now be updated Over-the-Air via Meadow.Cloud!
 * **Push Messaging** - Meadow.OS now supports push-messaging from Meadow.Cloud as well as MQTT as a first class feature.